commerce-docs/devdocs-archive/src/contributor-guide/contributing.md

 Before creating an issue, do the following:

 -  Check the [Developer Documentation]({{ site.baseurl }}/) and [User Guide]({{ site.user_guide_url }}/getting-started.html) to make sure the behavior you are reporting is really a bug, not a feature.
--  Check the [existing issues](https://github.com/magento/magento2/issues) to make sure you are not duplicating somebody’s work.
+-  Check the [existing issues](https://github.com/magento/magento2/issues) to make sure you are not duplicating somebody's work.
 -  Ensure that information you are reporting is a technical issue.
 Refer to the [Community Forums](https://community.magento.com/) or [Magento Stack Exchange](https://magento.stackexchange.com//) for technical questions, feature requests, etc.
 -  Verify that the issue you are reporting does not relate to {{site.data.var.ee}}.
 GitHub is intended for {{site.data.var.ce}} users to report on issues related to Open Source only.
 You can report Commerce-related issues one of two ways: